aditya7balotra/androidHustle/README.md

 - Extract data from messaging apps (WhatsApp, Telegram)
 - Get insights into device information

-Whether you're building a forensic tool, automating device backups, or conducting research, androidHustle handles the complexity of ADB communication and data extraction.
+Whether you're building a automating device backup, androidHustle handles the complexity of ADB communication and data extraction.

 ---